 Most universities offer a range of mental health support services to students, including free counselling services and access to health professionals, student services and student mentors.
 Students experiencing difficulties can access special consideration and seek extensions.
 Help is also available from general practitioners, who can provide a referral to a psychologist or other mental health specialist, and through online services such as SANE Australia, Mindspot Clinic and headspace.

 Initiatives in the workplace include ensuring that students are supported, providing a mentor who understands their course requirements and deadlines and providing flexibility to work around semester deadlines.

 - long working hours, heavy workloads and unrealistic deadlines

 - job insecurity due to cyclical nature of the industry

 - inappropriate behaviours, such as bullying, harassment and/or discrimination

 - feelings of disillusionment on entering the workforce due to a lack of creative expression

 - lack of clarity of role and responsibilities

 To manage work stresses, deal with life’s challenges and work more productively, it is important to stay mentally fit.
 Employees can take steps to protect and enhance their mental health and wellbeing, such as:

-- Engage in self-care behaviours (eg exercise, healthy eating, not smoking, and not abusing drugs or alcohol); and
+- engage in self-care behaviours (eg exercise, healthy eating, not smoking, and not abusing drugs or alcohol)

 Employees can also contribute to a positive workplace culture and must take reasonable care not to affect the health or safety of other people in the workplace and cooperate with any reasonable instructions to ensure workplace health and safety.